bbc/peaks.js/README.md

   // Random color per segment (overrides segmentColor)
   randomizeSegmentColor: true,

-  // Number of precision points (decimal points) in timecode
-  precisionPoints: 2,

   // Array of initial segment objects with startTime and
   // endTime in seconds and a boolean for editable.